Jingeun/TOPF/README.md

-TOPF is Application "transport of Personal File"
+TOPF is Android Application "transport of Personal File"